Ms Lucy Lake

 Establishing a new model of education worldwide

-Ms Lucy Lake is Chief Executive of CAMFED.
+Ms Lucy Lake is Chair of the Executive of CAMFED.
 Since 1994, Ms Lake has led CAMFED’s program to become a transformative model for girls’ education through which every girl can fulfill her potential.

 She has pioneered award-winning strategies to achieve an unprecedented uplift in school retention and learning among marginalized girls, benefiting over six million young people, and culminating in a new generation of 157,000 young women leaders now at the forefront of a pan-African movement for girls’ education.